Trenbolone acetate explained

 Side effects of trenbolone acetate include symptoms of masculinization like acne, increased body hair growth, scalp hair loss, voice changes, and increased sexual desire.
 The drug is a synthetic androgen and anabolic steroid[5] and hence is an agonist of the androgen receptor (AR), the biological target of androgens like testosterone and dihydrotestosterone (DHT).[6]
 It has strong anabolic effects and highly androgenic effects, as well as potent progestogenic effects, and weak glucocorticoid effects.
 Trenbolone acetate is an androgen ester and a short-lasting prodrug of trenbolone in the body.

 Trenbolone acetate was discovered in 1963 and was introduced for veterinary use in the early 1970s.[7]
-[8] In addition to its veterinary use, trenbolone acetate is used to improve physique and performance, and is purchased from black market suppliers.
+[8] In addition to its veterinary use, trenbolone acetate is used to improve physique and performance, for which purpose it is purchased from black market suppliers.
 The drug is a controlled substance in many countries and so non-veterinary use is generally illicit.

 Uses